shinomakoi/magi_llm_gui/README.md

 # Magi LLM GUI
 A Qt GUI for large language models for Windows, Linux (and Mac?)

-Uses Exllama, llama.cpp and TextSynth server as backends.
+Uses Exllama and llama.cpp as backends.

 **Installation:**